Hudson Valley Renegades: History

 The Renegades began play in 1994 when the Erie Sailors relocated from Pennsylvania to the Hudson Valley, rebranding as the Hudson Valley Renegades.
+The name was chosen from four finalists in a name-the-team contest, beating out Vipers, Venom, and Hawks.
 The team originally retained the Sailors' existing affiliation with the Texas Rangers organization but became an affiliate of the Tampa Bay Rays organization in 1996, even though the major league team would not start playing until 1998.
 The Renegades became an affiliate club of the New York Yankees in 2021.

 New York-Penn League

 The Renegades won three New York–Penn League championships in 1999, 2012, and 2017.
 The team has had a number of future major leaguers such as Scott Podsednik, Jorge Cantu, Ryan Dempster, Joe Kennedy, Craig Monroe, Matt Diaz, Evan Longoria, Josh Hamilton, John Jaso, Wade Davis, and Toby Hall as players.

-On August 10, 2000, Doug Waechter threw the only no-hitter in Renegades history against the Pittsfield Mets.
+On August 10, 2000, Doug Waechter threw the first no-hitter in Renegades history against the Pittsfield Mets.A second no-hitter was thronw in July 2021 and a third in July 2024.

 In October 2005, Scott Podsednik became the first former Renegade to win a World Series with the Chicago White Sox defeating a Houston Astros club which included former Renegades Brandon Backe and Dan Wheeler.